Menu

 Q. How much does an SD memory card cost?

-A. You can find a decent memory card for $20 to $50, but they aren't typically as fast and don’t offer as much storage space as premium cards.
-The best cards can cost anywhere from $50 to $250, depending on the storage size and read and write speeds.
+A. You can find a decent memory card for $10 to $20, but they aren't typically as fast and don’t offer as much storage space as premium cards.
+The best cards can cost anywhere from $30 to $200, depending on the storage size and speed class.

 Q. How long can I keep my data on an SD memory card?